TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-application-dev-troubleshooting-consent.md

 ## **Recommended steps**

-Want an answer now?
-[Check Stackoverflow for issues building Azure Active Directory apps](https://stackoverflow.com/questions/tagged/azure-active-directory) or post a [question on StackOverflow with tag `azure-active-directory`](https://stackoverflow.com/questions/ask).
+Below you will find help and links for the most common problems when building Azure Active Directory apps.
+We highly recommend you check Stackoverflow for [issues building Azure Active Directory apps](https://stackoverflow.com/questions/tagged/azure-active-directory), the answer to your question may already be available.
+If you can't find an answer to your question, post a [question on StackOverflow with the tag `azure-active-directory`](https://stackoverflow.com/questions/ask).

 **I don't know how to grant consent for my application**

-The following documents can help you to resolve some of the most common issues in this category.

   * [I am confused about how application consent works](https://docs.microsoft.com/azure/active-directory/application-dev-consent-framework?WT.mc_id=UI_AAD_Registered_Apps_Support_L2_Overview)
   * [I don’t understand the different types of consent (admin consent, static user consent, dynamic user consent)](https://docs.microsoft.com/azure/active-directory/develop/v1-permissions-and-consent)